Complaints Policy & Procedure

 Stage 1

-1. On receiving a complaint, the Charity will log it on the Charity’s complaints log and the Charity Director will be informed.
+1. On receiving a complaint, the Charity will log it on the Charity’s complaints log and database and the Charity Director will be informed.
 Details captured will include the name and contact details of the complainant, their relationship with the Charity (for example: donor, event participant or volunteer) and details of the nature of their complaint and the date it was received.

 2. We will acknowledge the complaint, no later than two working days after receipt and wherever possible, we will provide a full resolution of the complaint.